AversaConsulting/Alte/README.md

 - Easy to read automatic time sequential IDs - similar to GUIDs but more user friendly and shorter - or use several other ID types or roll your own
 - Optimistic concurrency built in
 - Simple blob storage utilities built in
+- Other utilites included - Randomise lists, Re-indexing, Backup of Table and Blobs

 - USES:
 -- Small local apps